-Devolved: the programme is to be delivered by DMU staff, on campus and/or in a community, corporate or clinical setting, or via distance learning.

-Non-devolved: Activities which involve partner institutions delivering or supporting an element of, or an entire, DMU programme.
-All validations for programmes delivered overseas are treated as non-devolved.
+DMU-delivered provision: the programme is to be delivered by DMU staff, on campus and/or in a community, corporate or clinical setting, or via distance learning.
+Collaborative provision: Activities which involve partner institutions delivering or supporting an element of, or an entire, DMU programme.

 Normally programmes which are successfully validated do not need to be revalidated at fixed periods.
-However, some programmes which also require professional accreditation will require revalidation on a regular basis and all programmes delivered by partner institutions will be considered for re-approval at the point of collaborative review; see the DAQ Guide to Managing Collaborative Provision, available on the DAQ web pages.
+However, some programmes which also require professional accreditation will require revalidation on a regular basis and all programmes delivered by partner institutions will be considered for re-approval at the point of collaborative review; see the DAQ Guide to Managing Collaborative Provision.
 Where a validated programme is modified it may require revalidation depending on the nature and extent of the changes.
-Guidance on this is provided in the Guide to Curriculum Modification, available on the DAQ web pages.
+Guidance on this is provided in the Guide to Curriculum Modification.